 What is Azure Kubernetes Service on Azure Stack HCI?

-Automate management of containerized applications
+Use AKS to automate management of containerized applications

 While you can manage a few containers manually using Docker and Windows, apps often make use of five, ten, or even hundreds of containers, which is where the Kubernetes orchestrator comes in.